Frequently Asked Questions

 How much do your services cost?

 My standard fee is $210 for a 60-minute diagnostic interview and report and $175 for a 53-minute therapy session.
-In addition to scheduled appointments, I charge $140 per hour for most other professional services you may need, though I will break down the hourly cost proportionately if I work for periods of less than one hour.
+In addition to scheduled appointments, I charge $150 per hour for most other professional services you may need, though I will break down the hourly cost proportionately if I work for periods of less than one hour.
 There is a separate testing fee for some of the tests I use in order to cover the cost of materials.
 The fees for various tests typically range from $10 to $150.
-Group mindfulness sessions (90 minutes) are $50, whereas private 90-minute yoga sessions (for up to three people) are $65.

 Will my insurance cover your services?